-Effective Date of Credit: Effective for tax years beginning on or after January 1, 2000, with respect to commitments for construction of low-income housing agreed upon on or after May 15, 2000
+Effective Date of Credit: Effective for tax years beginning on or after January 1, 2000, with respect to commitments for construction of lowincome housing agreed upon on or after May 15, 2000

 Description: The "New York State Low-Income Housing Tax Credit Program," based on the existing Federal program, requires an agreement between the taxpayer and the commissioner of the New York State Division of Housing and Community Renewal (DHCR) for a long-term commitment to low-income housing.
 The amount of the credit is determined by DHCR and depends on the applicable percentage of the qualified basis of each low-income building.
 The credit amount allocated is allowed as a credit against tax for 10 tax years.
+Beginning in 2019, for buildings that receive an allocation of low-income housing credit on or after January 1, 2019, the Public Housing Law allows a one-time transfer of the credit to a person or entity without regard to the allocation of the federal low-income housing credit and notwithstanding that the recipient may have no ownership interest in the building.